fusion-jena/KeySearchWiki/README.md

 ![approach!](figs/approach.png)

-The dataset is accompanied with cache files ([KeySearchWiki-cache.zip](https://doi.org/10.5281/zenodo.4946914)), a collection of SQLite database files containing all data retrieved either from Wikidata/Wikimedia endpoints via SPARQL/[MediaWiki API](https://www.mediawiki.org/wiki/API:Main_page) in the candidate generation step during the period from February to April 2021.
+The dataset is accompanied with cache files ([KeySearchWiki-cache.zip](https://doi.org/10.5281/zenodo.4965398)), a collection of SQLite database files containing all data retrieved either from Wikidata/Wikimedia endpoints via SPARQL/[MediaWiki API](https://www.mediawiki.org/wiki/API:Main_page) in the candidate generation step during the period from February to April 2021.
 The dataset generation pipeline consumes the cache.

 To reproduce the workflow, the steps below should be followed:

 1. Install [Node.js (minimum v14.16.1)](https://nodejs.org/en/)
-2. Install dependencies: run `npm install` in the project root folder.
+2. First download the repository and install dependencies: run `npm install` in the project root folder.
 3. In the root folder create a folder `./cache/`, unzip `KeySearchWiki-cache.zip` in  `cache` folder.
 4. To generate the raw entries run `npm run generateCandidate` in the root folder.
 The output files can be found under `./dataset/` .
 In addition to log files (debugging), statistics files, the pipeline initial output is: `./dataset/raw-data.json`.
 5. To generate the intermediate entries run `npm run cleanCandidate` in the root folder.
 Find the output entries under: `./dataset/intermediate-dataset.json`.